-Figure 2: Python driver operation.
+Figure 2: Python driver operation

-5.2.
 Python Executable

 trilog.exe uses the functionality provided by library.zip to communicate with and infect a Tricon controller.
 This Windows executable is a Python script-script_test.py-compiled to run standalone.
-The diagram in Figure 2 shows the normal operation of this script.
+The diagram in figure 2 shows the normal operation of this script.

-When the script begins, it attempts to append (essentially download) an embedded PowerPC blob (PresetStatus, discussed in Section 5.2.3) to the target Tricon's program list.
+When the script begins, it attempts to append (essentially download) an embedded PowerPC blob (PresetStatus, discussed in Control Value Setting section) to the target Tricon's program list.
 This program, when executed by the Tricon, writes a hard-coded value into the control program memory region; this value serves both as the argument to and status for the program that is uploaded later.
 Once the program has been appended and executed, the script attempts to see if the program ran successfully by retrieving the value it wrote to confirm that it changed to the new value; if it does not match, the script terminates, as it is unable to operate on this controller.
 If the value matches, execution moves on to the malicious section.

-Upon success, the script builds the combined payload (discussed in Section 5.2.1), appends it to the controller, and checks to see if execution was successful.
-This check consists of verifying that the program still flags as valid and is running, checking to see if the control field has changed, and, if so, checking that the recorded step is less than 15 (0xF)-the "stopped" value.
-At most, the script will check 4096 times without the control field changing before exiting.
+Upon success, the script builds the combined payload (discussed in the Appending Programs section), appends it to the controller, and checks to see if execution was successful.
+This check consists of verifying that the program still flags as valid and is running, checking to see if the control field has changed, and, if so, checking that the recorded step is less than 15 (ØxF)-the "stopped" value.
+At most, the script will check 4,096 times without the control field changing before exiting.